This Crock Pot Chili recipe is super easy, hands-off cooking, making it a perfect option for busy people who want to come home to a warm, hearty meal.

 • Incorporate the chili into a layered dip for a game day or party snack.

-How To Host A Chili Bar Party
+Host A Beer Chili Bar Party

 chile on fries, chili on hotdogs, chili with cheese on top, bowls of chili toppings